milimarg/epitech-dump-for-everyone/README.md

 ## To do

 - [ ] Install docker for dnf-based
-- [ ] Install CSFML for zypper-based
+- [ ] Add CSFML in zypper-based packages
-- [ ] Install Raylib for pacman-based and zypper-based
+- [ ] Add Raylib dependencies in pacman-based and zypper-based packages
-- [ ] Install Haskell Compiler for pacman-based
+- [ ] Add Haskell Compiler in pacman-based packages

 ## Tested on